CS4248-Group14/Better-Path/README.md

 # Better-Path
 This is an extension to the the paper *Predicting ConceptNet Path Quality Using Crowdsourced Assessments of Naturalness* by Yilun Zhou, Steven Schockaert, and Julie Shah

-To run the project, one need to:
+To run the project, one needs to:

 1. download the data from Zhou's repository via running the `download_data.sh` script under the `data` folder
 2. download pre-trained features via running `download.sh` followed by `RUN_ME_FIRST.sh` in the `prepare_data` folder